mwelss-fhg/platform-oam/docs/user-guide.rst

 Elastic Stack Setup
 -------------------
 Elastic Stack installation is automated with Docker Compose.
 Installation is done on a server separate from where Acumos has been installed.

+**Note** We will install components namely Elasticsearch, Logstash and Kibana on a single server, which we will refer to as Acumos ELK stack log collector server.
+Beat agents namely Filebeat and Metricbeat are installed on Acumos platform host servers.

 Prerequisites
 -------------